-- 1. Navigate to the Points folder of the Device1.
-It is empty. - Navigate to the Palette → sbc → Points.
+- 2. Navigate to the Palette → sbc → Points.
 In this folder there are templates for every each possible type of points.
 This means these type of variables can be found inside of the SBC Device depending on the user program.
 The template points are nicely colored so it is easy to distinguish the different types. - 3.
 Drag the "SBCRegister" type from the Plaette "sbc" and drop it to the Device1/ Points folder.
-In the pop-up window name it "AnalogInput\1"
+In the pop-up window name it "AnalogInput_1"

-Name it in such a way that it will connect here the physical analogue input 1 of the PCD3.S100 workshop module.
+I name it like that because I would like to connect here the physical analogue input 1 of the PCD3.S100 workshop module.
 Of course there is a corresponding program downloaded to the PCD device.

-- The address has to be set for that point.
-In this case, the first analogue input of the selected Device is mapped to the Register 100.
+- 4. The address has to be set for that point.
+I know that the first analogue input of my Device is mapped to the Register 100.
 (In this application this is a potentiometer of the PCD3.S100 simulator unit)

-- 1. Double click to the AnalogInput 1.
+- 1. So double click to the AnalogInput_1.

 - 2. Open the Proxy extension.

 - 3. Setup the Memory Address to 100.

 - 4. Data Format can be as it was "Signed Integer".

 - 5. Save it.